Leakage and Interpretability in Concept-Based Models: Leakage in CEMs

 We define the concepts-task normalised MI between each vector $\bm{\hat{c}^{w}}_i$ and the task label, averaged across the $k$ concepts,

-This score captures how informative on average the weighted vectors $\bm{\hat{c}^{w}}_i$ are of the task, and it represents a simpler version of the CTL score without the ground-truth concepts-task MI as a reference.
+This score captures how informative the weighted vectors $\bm{\hat{c}^{w}}_i$ are, on average, of the task.
+This score can be considered as a simpler version of the CTL score we introduced for CBMs, that does not use the ground-truth concepts-task MI as a reference.

-In a similar spirit to the ICL scores, one can further define a metric capturing the amount of information that a concept representation $\bm{\hat{c}^{w}}_i$ encodes about the other concepts.
-Averaged over the $k(k-1)/2$ non-trivial concept pairs, such interconcept normalised MI takes the form,
+In a similar spirit to the ICL scores, we can also define a simplified metric capturing the amount of information that a concept representation $\bm{\hat{c}^{w}}_i$ encodes about the other concepts.
+Averaging over the $k(k-1)/2$ non-trivial concept pairs, we get:

-Note that differently from the ICL scores, $\widetilde{I}^{(IC)}$ does not measure how much a learnt concept representation is predictive of another one.
-This approach, based on annotated concepts instead, has the benefit of limiting the overall dimensionality of the space used to estimate MIs (in this case $d+1$ instead of 2$d$), mitigating the effects of the dimensional-dependent bias.
+Note that in contrast to the ICL scores, $\widetilde{I}^{(IC)}$ does not measure how much a learnt concept representation is predictive of another.
+This approach, based on annotated concepts instead, has the benefit of limiting the overall dimensionality of the space used to estimate MIs (in this case $d+1$ instead of 2$d$), mitigating the effects of dimension-associated bias.

-An auxiliary quantity that in the case of higher-dimensional representations contains non-trivial information is the normalised MI of a concept representation $\bm{\hat{c}^{w}}_i$ with the value of the corresponding ground-truth concept $c_i$.
-Its average over the $k$ concepts reads,
+An associated quantity that is relevant whenever higher-dimensional representations contain non-trivial information is the normalised MI of a concept representation $\bm{\hat{c}^{w}}_i$ relative to its ground-truth concept $c_i$.
+Its average over the $k$ concepts is:

-providing a measure of how predictive each concept representation is of its own concept.
+which provides a measure of how predictive each concept representation is of its own concept, averaged over concepts.